 Applicants are fully responsible for the content of their application materials.
 An automated confirmation of an applicant's submission does not guarantee an applicant's eligibility, and therefore review by the advisory review panel (see below, "Review Process").
 CAH staff is not permitted to make corrections to applications on behalf of applicants.
-CAH staff reviews applications for completeness and contacts applicants for any incomplete documents within five (5) business days of the deadline.
+After the deadline CAH staff reviews applications for completeness and contacts applicants within five (5) business days of the deadline only if any of the submitted Mandatory Documents are incomplete.
 Applicants are then responsible for updating their application within five (5) business days of CAH's notification.
 Failure to do so will disqualify the application.

-The grant period is from October 1, 2021 to September 30, 2022.
+The grant period is from October 1, 2022, to September 30, 2023.
 Grant funds may not be used for activities that occur outside of this grant period.